Sybil Connolly: Brand hallmarks

 Connolly was adept at reworking traditional Irish fabrics and styles – including peasant blouses, flannel petticoats and shawls, finely pleated linen, wools such as Báinín, Limerick and Carrickmacross lace, – to give them contemporary appeal and glamour.
 She took the red flannel traditionally used for petticoats in Connemara and turned it into huge billowing peasant skirts.
 Vawn Corrigan cites her importance in the re-imagination of Donegal tweed.
+Closer to her family origins in Waterford, she used tweed from the Ardfinnan Woollen Mills for the first green uniforms of Aer Lingus.
 She made one skirt out of men's linen handkerchiefs, and in 1954 a summer dress out of striped linen tea towels, called the "Kitchen Fugue", leading her to be praised by Bazaar as someone with an "intuitively facile hand".
 Perhaps her most distinctive contribution to fashion was pleated handkerchief linen – as worn by Jackie Kennedy in the official White House portrait – it took up to nine yards of Irish linen handkerchiefs to create one yard of the uncrushable pleated fabric that she pioneered.
 Designs were created in Ireland, and Connolly employed up to 100 women, mostly crocheting and weaving in their own homes.
 Although there was intricate craft in her designs, prices were lower than the typical European couture label.
 Connolly worked directly with the cloth, without preliminary sketches.